Contact Us (310) 553-1222

 Commencing the wage garnishment process involves calculating the correct amount to withhold from the employee’s disposable earnings.
 The amount garnished must not exceed the limits set by federal or state laws, which generally protect a portion of the employee’s income to cover basic living expenses.

 For example, under federal law, the maximum amount that can be garnished is generally the lesser of 25% of the employee’s disposable earnings or the amount by which their weekly earnings exceed 30 times the federal minimum wage.
+Employers must balance compliance with the garnishment order with the need to respect the employee’s legal rights and financial stability.

 Step-by-Step Compliance for Employers